phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 132884
+#Number of Clinton Tweets: 133321
-#Number of Trump Tweets: 112982
+#Number of Trump Tweets: 113489
-#Number of Rubio Tweets: 30168
+#Number of Rubio Tweets: 30392
-#Number of Bush Tweets: 11505
+#Number of Bush Tweets: 11574
-#Number of Carson Tweets: 10838
+#Number of Carson Tweets: 10904
-#Total Number of Tweets: 8266
+#Number of Sanders Tweets: 1401
-#Number of Sanders Tweets: 1177
+#Total Number of Tweets:
 ---